black-project/black-standard/README.md

 1) Installing the Standard Edition
 ----------------------------------

-When it comes to installing the Symfony Standard Edition, you have the following options.
+When it comes to installing the Black Standard Edition, you have the following options.

 ### Use Composer (*recommended*)